 Online Donkey Training Videos and Case Studies

 I have started an online donkey training membership group through patreon!
 For less than a cup of coffee, you can get full-length training videos, training plans and more.
-I add videos every 2 weeks.
+I add new exclusive videos every month.
 You can see many case studies of different donkeys being trained this way.
 For me, case studies were the best way to learn about how to train donkeys.
 Often a single course only shows one donkey but all donkeys have different personalities and can create individual problems to overcome.

 Click the picture to check out my Membership Donkey Training Group!

-Other Donkey Training Resources
+Other Donkey Training Information Resources

 It’s hard to find resources for training donkeys that make sense.
 I had to seek outside the box in many cases for things I wanted to train and come up with my own training plans.
 But here are a few more resources to help on your journey.